California Packaging EPR Law: Producer Compliance Guide

 What are California's producer registration options under SB 54?

 California offers three pathways: (1) join the Circular Action Alliance as a Participant Producer signatory; (2) register independently with CalRecycle through PEPRS; or (3) apply for a Small Producer Exemption (less than $1 million CA gross sales).
-The exemption requires a formal annual application -- it is not automatic.
+Two things are routinely got wrong about it: the exemption is not automatic, and it relieves REPORTING only.
+Under PRC 42060(a)(5) and 14 CCR 18980.5.2 an exempted small producer must still register, and the exemption is held on file with CalRecycle rather than granted once and forgotten.
+We have not found a source that fixes the renewal interval, so this site does not state one.
+Confirm your own renewal date with CalRecycle.

 Does California's de minimis exemption apply automatically to small producers?

 No. The less than $1 million California gross sales threshold requires a formal application through PEPRS.
 CalRecycle can deny it.
-Producers must re-apply annually and must receive written confirmation before excluding materials from supply reports.
+The exemption must be renewed, and you must receive written confirmation before excluding materials from supply reports.
+We have not found a source that fixes the renewal interval, so this site does not state one; confirm yours with CalRecycle.
+CAA will not file a small producer exemption on your behalf.

 When do California EPR fees begin?